amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 "color-base-gray-medium": "#9299a2"
 ```

-You can also reference **other attributes of a property**, not only its value.
-For example in `button/button.json` the value of text size is composed as concatenation (remember, it's a string, think of it as template literals) of two properties of the "global" object, declared in the `globals.json` file:
+You can also reference **other attributes of a token**, not only its value.
+For example in `button/button.json` the value of text size is composed as concatenation (remember, it's a string, think of it as template literals) of two tokens of the "global" object, declared in the `globals.json` file:

 ```
     "text": {